exemplar-codes/js-tooling/README.md

    1. Form factor - CLI tool.
    2. Easy to use in the simple scenario.
    3. Highly configurable and configuration is needed for medium to complex projects
+   4. React Native - [metro](https://metrobundler.dev/) for RN, no config needed.
+Not many customization options.
 4. Transpiler - [babel](https://babeljs.io/)
    1. Form factor - CLI tool.
 Input file to output file.
    2. Args: Can specify target JS spec.
 Inputs non-exact enums. or exact specs, whatever you like.